ouspg/SoftwareHardwareSec/5.Glitching_and_sidechannels/README.md

 * If your connection fails when you try to connect your board first time, you may have to download and install VirtualBox extensions to make USB connection to work.

-### Clear VirtualBox machine

-You can use clear virtual machine from ChipWhisperer GitHub too.
-Download virtual machine from [GitHub](https://github.com/newaetech/chipwhisperer/releases/tag/5.2.1) and run it (you may have to set up password yourself on first startup).
-New version (5.3) is released, but take version 5.2.1.
-Login to virtual machine (user/password: vagrant/vagrant), setup Jupyter password and reboot.
-Connect localhost:8888 with your web browser.

-* If your connection fails when you try to connect your board first time, you may have to download and install VirtualBox extensions to make USB connection to work.

 ### Other

 If you already have instance of Jupyter Notebook running on your system, then feel free just to install ChipWhisperer software on it.